VR51/host-flash/README.md

 TO RUN:

 - Ensure the script is executable.
-- Command line: bash host-flash.sh or ./host-flash.sh
+- Command line: `bash hostflash` or `./hostflash`
-- File browser: click host-flash.sh
+- File browser: click hostflash

 Use Host Flash™ to block access to websites (hosts), ad servers, malicious websites and time wasting websites.

 Use Host Flash™ to manage the Linux hosts file

 # New Features
+- Rebuilt from the ground up
+- Improved performance
+- Returned to text mode only.
+Dialog and other terminal GUIs were overkill for this app
-- New host list providers added
+- New menu system
-- Automatic Program Updates
-- Community Whitelist Installer
-- Event log file
-- Wildcard Whitelist
-- Quick Run
-- Save options for reuse
+- Custom settings are now stored in $HOME/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc)
+- Various tweaks and fixes
-- More block list sources
+- More to come...
-- Hosts file backup archive directory
-- Host file providers used are credited in the compiled hosts file

-Read docs/change.log to view version change brief.

 # What Host Flash™ Does
 Host Flash™ blocks computers from accessing content served by certain web hosts.
 These hosts, for example, could be reported malicious websites, known ad servers, adult websites or torrent sites.